Bretzenheim: "Field of Misery"

 Standing today on Bundesstraße 48 (Naheweinstraße), between Bretzenheim and Bad Kreuznach, is a memorial at the site where once lay a notorious prison camp from April 1945 to late 1948, one that was known throughout Germany as the “Field of Misery” (Feld des Jammers).
 It was not exactly a prisoner-of-war camp, for it had been decided by SHAEF commander in chief Dwight D. Eisenhower that the Wehrmacht soldiers being kept there were to be treated as “Disarmed Enemy Forces” rather than prisoners of war so that they would not be covered by the Geneva Convention, because of the logistical impossibility of feeding millions of surrendered German soldiers at the levels required by the Geneva Convention during the food crisis of 1945.
 The broad camp, which spread out behind and to both sides of where the memorial now stands, and all the way to the vineyards, had an area of 210 to 220 ha, divided into 24 “cages”.
 At times, it contained more than 100,000 prisoners.
 From late April until 10 July 1945, it was under the command of the United States Army, and then from July 1945 to 31 December 1948, having been reduced to only 32 ha, under French occupational authority, first as a camp for war prisoners, and as of October 1945 as a transit camp (Dépôt de transit no.1).
 Hundreds of thousands of prisoners funnelled through this camp, with some being released to return to their homelands, and others being transported to France for forced labour.
-A horrifyingly great number of prisoners did not survive the camp, dying of hunger or falling victim to illness.
-The exact number of deaths cannot be determined.
-All figures are speculation.
+A great number of prisoners did not survive the camp, with deaths estimated at 5.000 - 40.000.
 Admission today is free, and there are guided tours for those who wish them.
 Records take the form of documents, reports, journals, drawings, photographs, artefacts, handbills, placards and experiential accounts.